 If you are like many of our clients, you may be considering adjusting travel plans for your team in the midst of the concern surrounding COVID-19.
 This will obviously have a big impact on most businesses, which makes it more important than ever to prioritize your team’s quarterly planning meeting.
 You’ll need to spend time thinking about the impacts to your team and your business, so even if you are canceling travel, don’t cancel your session!
 This is likely to be the most important virtual strategy session in the history of your company - even if you can't meet face to face.
-You need to be agile to respond to the ever changing market conditions while creating your 3-5 year strategic plans.
+You need to be agile to respond to the ever-changing market conditions while creating your 3-5 year strategic plans.

 Here are some tips for having your next quarterly planning session if some (or all) of you team members have to join remotely: